badruzeus/CloverEFI-4MU/README.md

 First, I have to tell that Clover binary used on this repo is same as what you could get from <b>Official SourceForge</b> [here](https://sourceforge.net/projects/cloverefiboot/files/Bootable_ISO/).
 So, it definitely is able to boot OS X / macOS as well (if your mach is Hackintosh compatible).

 But, I decided to make a separated topic for answering a question: "How to use Clover w/o installing macOS on UEFI PC?".
-As we've known, provided Clover [Package](https://en.wikipedia.org/wiki/.pkg) is installable on Hackintosh based with macOS running.
+As we've known, provided Clover [Package](https://en.wikipedia.org/wiki/.pkg) is installable only on a Hackintosh based with macOS running.

 ### What is Clover?
 _(...on progress)_